-Eric Hannis is Director of Government Relations at Raytheon Technologies.
-Formerly the principal defense advisor and Military Legislative Assistant to Rep. Randy Forbes, Hannis was also the Senior Military Legislative Assistant to Rep. Dave Weldon.
+Eric Hannis, a Senior Fellow at the Alexander Hamilton Institute for the Study of Western Civilization, is Director of Legislative Affairs for Textron, Inc. Till recently, he had been Director of Government Relations at Raytheon Technologies.
+Formerly, he was the principal defense advisor and Military Legislative Assistant to Rep. Randy Forbes.
+Hannis was also the Senior Military Legislative Assistant to Rep. Dave Weldon.
 As Vice President and head of the defense practice at The Russ Reid Company, a government relations firm, as well as Executive Director at Etherton and Associates, a defense consulting firm, Hannis represented both small and large defense companies on Capitol Hill, in the Pentagon, as well as in other government agencies.
 He also currently serves as a Lt.
 Colonel in the Air Force Reserve and is certified as an International Affairs specialist by the Department of Defense.
 Having served over nineteen years in the military, including over nine years on active duty, which included assignments in international political-military affairs, operations planning, fighter aircraft maintenance and munitions operations, logistics, and Congressional affairs, his last active assignment was as the Country Director for Afghanistan and Central Asia for the Deputy Under Secretary of the Air Force for International Affairs (SAF/IA).
 Hannis’ military awards include the Meritorious Service Medal, the Army Commendation Medal, the Navy Commendation Medal, the Joint Service Commendation Medal, the Air Force Commendation Medal, as well as the German Armed Forces Military Proficiency Badge, gold level.
 A graduate of Air Command and Staff College and a student in Air War College, Hannis earned a B.A. from Hamilton College and J.D. from Catholic University, specializing in international law.

 Zebu Jilani, a Pakistani American social entrepreneur and nutritionist, is the founder, Chair and President of the foundation the Swat Relief Initiative (SRI) strives to improve the lives of women and children in Pakistan through healthcare, education, economic empowerment and a sustainable environment.
 The granddaughter of Miangul Jahan Zeb (the last royal ruler of Swat), who ruled from 1949 to 1969 and was internationally renowned as a pioneer in rural development in Pakistan, Mrs. Jilani continues his legacy, having created a comprehensive health and nutrition seminar to help women and children in rural Swat take concrete steps to improve their health and prevent disease.